google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     If you ran this, you would see a black circle. `redWheel` is still
-    defined to be a red circle, but that doesn't change anything.
-Why?
-    It is because `program` is defined to be a drawing of `wheel`, which
+    defined to be a red circle.
+However, `program` is defined to be a
-    is still black.
+    drawing of `wheel`, which is still black.

 When you use `colored` in a program, a *whole expression* like
 `colored(pic, blue)` describes a picture, so you can use an expression